Evaluating Vibrations and Optimizing Damper Systems

 For aerial video applications, one of the most difficult aspect of a DIY gimbal system is to achieve a low level of vibration and a well working damping system.
 The first reaction of most users to artefacts such as micro vibs or jello in the video seems to be "better PID tuning", while in fact the secret sauce of a well working system usually lies not in the PID tuning, but the copter's vibration level and construction of the gimbal damping system.

 Unfortunately, when it comes to the latter aspects the current approach available to us DIY guys is essentially trial-and-error, which at times can be frustrating.
 The STorM32 NT thus aims at providing tools to alleviate the situation.
-This is still an effort in progress, meaning that the best set of tools and/or best set of recipes to achieve the goals have not yet been established.
-However, some tools and procedures have emerged.

 The basic idea of the STorM32's vibration and damping system analysis is sketched in the following picture.